shopware/shopware/src/Docs/10-administration/40-data-management.md

 *Fetching a paginated list of products*

 The `getList()` method of the store can be combined with the `listing` mixin which provides an convenient way to enable pagination in your module / component.
-The mixin assumes a method called `getList()` in your component.
+The mixin assumes that a method called `getList()` exists in your component.
 It automatically applies the request parameters from the store to the URL e.g. `index?limit=25&page=3`:

 ```